Seal Harbor, Maine

-Seal Harbor, Maine, located on the southeastern part of Mount Desert Island in Hancock County close to Acadia National Park, is actually not a township at all but part of the municipality of Mount Desert which covers 25,699 acres and has an approximate population of 2,109 (per the year 2000 census).
-There are often many sailboats, yachts, and lobster boats anchored in Seal Harbor adding to the seaside ambiance.
-A quaint and chic little village offering peaceful views of the harbor, it has become the preferred summering place for many of the rich and famous.
-For “less affluent” locals and visitors alike, the public beach (next to Route 3 in Seal Harbor) offers a less crowded alternative to the better known Sand Beach near the beginning of the Park Loop Road. (view Seal Harbor photos)
+Seal Harbor, Maine, located on the southeastern part of Mount Desert Island in Hancock County close to Acadia National Park, is a village in the town of Mount Desert which covers 25,699 acres and has an approximate population of 2,053 (per year 2010 census, a slight drop from the 2,109 reported in the 2000 census).
+Many sailboats, yachts, and lobster boats anchor in Seal Harbor adding to the seaside ambiance.
+A quaint and chic little village offering beautiful peaceful views, it has become the preferred summering place for many of the rich and famous.
+For “less affluent” locals and visitors alike, the public beach (next to Route 3) offers a less crowded alternative to the better known Sand Beach near the beginning of the Park Loop Road.

 Seal Harbor GPS: Latitude 44.296609; Longitude -68.239346

 A couple scenic spots of note is (Little) Long Pond, located on the north side of Route 3, and Stanley Brook which is beside the Stanley Brook Entrance to Acadia National Park.
 You will often see some cars parked on the right side of the Route 3 immediately to the west of the public beach next to Little Long Pond.
 There is a Carriage Road here even though it is on private land.
 People are allowed to walk on this and it is worth it for the spectacular views up ahead on either side of the pond.
 Use extreme caution when exiting or entering your vehicle while parked here as this is not a normal parking situation and road traffic can be faster than expected.
 Closer to the public beach is the southern entrance to Acadia National Park.
 This is a two-way section of the park road that leads to Wildwood Stables and Jordan Pond Restaurant.